EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 ###   RollupProofVerificationKey upgrade (V3): install a “bad” VK

 - Intend: Change vk in the updation to mimic a accident update.
-- Before: Proposer can propose a block with .
+- Before: Proposer can propose a block with valid information.
-- After: When an user sends a `deposit` tx with both `deposit_fee` and `value`, we will see 1 value escrow events and 1 value commitment will be included onchain.
+- After: Proposer can propose a block with valid information.
 - Change: `escrow_funds(...)` emits a single DepositEscrowed (no extra “fee” deposit event).

 Intent: Simulate verification failures at the VK level.